 update_option( 'wplr_plugins', array( 'post_types.php' ) ); update_option( 'wplr_posttype', 'galleries' ); update_option( 'wplr_posttype_hierarchical', 0 ); update_option( 'wplr_posttype_reuse', 1 ); update_option( 'wplr_taxonomy', 'gallerycat' ); update_option( 'wplr_taxonomy_reuse', 1 ); update_option( 'wplr_taxonomy_tags', null ); update_option( 'wplr_taxonomy_tags_reuse', null ); // Set the mode // "WP Gallery": manage a WP gallery in the post (default) // "Array in Post Meta": manage a custom meta update_option( 'wplr_posttype_mode', "Array in Post Meta" ); // If using custom meta, this is how to set it: update_option( 'wplr_posttype_meta', "wpsimplegallery_gallery" ); // Hide the Extensions menu from WP/LR Sync // update_option( 'wplr_hide_extensions', 1 ); // Hide the Post Types menu from WP/LR Sync // update_option( 'wplr_hide_posttypes', 1 );

 If your theme needs more than just that or if you are using something else than a simple WP gallery in a post type, you might need to copy/paste an existing extension and customize it in order that it works nicely with your theme.
-You can look here at extensions which has been created for two particular themes:
+You can look here at extensions which have been created for two particular themes: